File Room vs. Import

 - Set-up and/or confirm your Deduplication, DeNIST, and Attachment Index settings prior to import.

-- If using a load file, set up any (custom) fields prior to import.
+- If using a load file, set up any (custom) fields in load file mapper to ensure comprehensive field mapping.

 - Import any .pst or .mbox files individually per batch.